sparshsah/foggy-demo/demo/ml/musings.md

 * In investing, this could be Markowitz (AKA mean-variance) optimization with risk-management constraints and tcosts.
 * In lending, this could be framed as a RL problem wherein you explore new market geos and segments subject to regulations.

+# Simple Buzzwords

+## RL

+RL often boils down to applying Q-Learning (off-policy) or SARSA (on-policy) to optimize or evaluate an action policy by exploring in a self-supervised manner the state space of an MDP (Markov Decision Process), wherein the value function can be written as a Bellman equation.

+## The Evolution of NLP toward LLMs

+Model Architectures:
+* RNN (recurrent NN (neural network)) ->
+* Gated RNN (e.g. GRU or LSTM) ->
+* Attention-enabled NN (e.g. transformer)

+Training Algorithms:
+* Pretraining (optimizing hyperparameters and settling pretrained weights based on large, generic datasets) ->
+* Foundation models (massive-scale pretrained models) ->
+* Fine-tuning (e.g. freezing the hyperparameters and "backbone" (earlier layers) and just doing low-learning-rate backpropagation on the "head" (later, closer-to-output layers) based on smaller domain-specific labeled datasets)

 # Infusing the Machine with Human Intuition

 I see two big ways to infuse machines with human intuition: